Tinkerforge/doc/en/source/Kits/ServerRoomMonitoring/Construction.rst

 Screw Back Side to the Side Parts
 ---------------------------------

-Next put eight 10mm spacers (thread inside/inside) and short screws and attach them to the position of the PTC and Temperature Bricklet.
+Next take eight 10mm spacers (thread inside/inside) and short screws and attach them to the position of the PTC and Temperature Bricklet.

 .. image:: /Images/Kits/server_room_monitoring_construction_step3_350.jpg